Mach1Studios/m1-research-blog/content/posts/IMU-Enabled-Devices.md

  - Spark AR: Face Tracker

 ## Device Specific Instructions

+#### AirPod Pro
+As of Xcode 12 Beta Preview 6 or newer (Xcode 12) along with iOS 14+ the [CMHeadphoneMotionManager](https://developer.apple.com/documentation/coremotion/cmheadphonemotionmanager) API is available and with minimal effort we can expose the orientation data of the AirPod Pro.
+View our demo implementation of this via an iOS app that outputs the orientation data via OSC here: https://github.com/Mach1Studios/M1-AirPodOSC

 #### Audeze Mobius
 The Link Mode checkbox in the [Audeze HQ](https://www.audeze.com/pages/audeze-hq-software) application contains a beta feature with Audeze's latest Firmware that allows apps using Zeroconf (OSC protocol) to access the headtracking data provided by [Audeze Mobius](https://www.audeze.com/products/mobius).
 If you have software that's compatible with that protocol, the data should transmit to it when you check the box in HQ as follows: